ColinDuquesnoy/MellowPlayer/README.md

 ![MellowPlayer banner](/banner.png)

-*MellowPlayer* is a free, open source and cross-platform desktop application that runs a web interface of **cloud music services** in its own window and provides **integration with your desktop** (multimedia keys, system tray, notifications and more).
+*MellowPlayer* is a free, open source and cross-platform desktop application that runs a web interface of **music streaming services** in its own window and provides **integration with your desktop** (multimedia keys, system tray, notifications and more).